After significant testing, these are our picks of the phones to buy

 In real-world testing, you're not likely to hit that 100Mbps point all that frequently, with speeds in the 20-50Mbps range far more likely.
 For all but the most demanding applications, that should be plenty.

-If you frequently call overseas (or want to), then having the ability to do so at a low cost is an ideal inclusion. amaysim gets a high score for its upper-tier plans which provide unlimited standard calls to a selection of countries and the option of calling minutes for other countries bundled into your prepaid deal.
+If you frequently call overseas (or want to), then having the ability to do so at a low cost is an ideal inclusion.
+Boost Mobile gets a high score for its upper-tier plans which provide unlimited standard calls to a wide selection of countries plus an amount of calling minutes for other countries bundled into your prepaid deal.

-Boost Mobile likewise bundles in unlimited calls and texts to 10 selected countries in its upper-tier plans, but there's no specific option for a bundle with calling minutes.
+amaysim likewise bundles in unlimited calls and texts to selected countries in its upper-tier plans, though these inclusions are applicable in fewer countries than Boost Mobile offers.